 2.5 Determination of Net Buoyancy Force

-The net buoyancy force acting on a unit length of pipeline can be estimated using the formula below.
+The net buoyancy force acting on a unit length of the pipeline can be estimated using the formula below.
 A positive value indicates the pipeline will float why a negative value indicates the pipeline will not float.

 2.6 Determination of Bending Stress